Born about 1795-96;

 He married Elizabeth (Betsey) Holland who was

-born about 1810, in North Carolina.
+born between 1806 and 1808, in North Carolina.
 A

 marriage bond for them can be seen in the Public Records section of this web